cmq2002/Expansion_shield_STMNucleo/README.md

 - To invoke the timer interrupt every 10ms, setting must be as follow:
   - Prescaler = 7199
   - Counter = 99

+## About the Proteus Simulation:
+- Since the process of making custom board takes a long time, at the beginning of the project we will use Proteus for simulation instead to test the correctness of the program and also optimizing it.

+- Later on, when the board is available we will run on real hardwares.

 ## Reference:
 - https://tapit.vn/giao-tiep-stm32f103c8t6-voi-lcd-16x2-thong-qua-module-i2c/